 Members of an LLC are subject to taxes by default.
 This is the same as for owners of a general partnership or sole proprietorship.
 This structure is commonly referred as a “pass through” tax structure.
 If the LLC meets certain criteria, it can choose to be taxed either as a C-corp (C-corp) or as an S-corp (S-corp).
 Small business owners prefer LLCs because of their simplicity and flexibility.

-What is the cost of setting up an LLC in South Carolina
+What is the cost of setting up an LLC in South Carolina?

 What is the average time it takes to get an LLC approved for South Carolina?

-Online filings are quicker than paper filings and can be approved within the same day or next business day.
+Online filings are quicker than paper filings and can be approved within the same day or the next business day.

 Is South Carolina taxing LLCs?

 South Carolina doesn’t impose a franchise fee on its businesses, unlike some other states.
-LLCs are generally taxed “pass-through businesses entities” and are therefore not subject to corporate taxes (unless they elect to be taxed under C-corporation).
+LLCs are generally taxed as “pass-through business entities” and are therefore not subject to corporate taxes (unless they elect to be taxed under C-corporation).
 LLC owners are subject to tax on their business profits in addition to personal income tax filings.